Site icon BIG

 Understanding Raccoon Behavior

 To keep raccoons out, you need to understand what drives them.
+Raccoon behavior is shaped by the fact that they are opportunistic omnivores; they’ll eat almost anything.

-Raccoons are opportunistic omnivores—they’ll eat almost anything: fruits, vegetables, insects, eggs, pet food, and even garbage.
+Raccoons are opportunistic omnivores; they’ll eat almost anything: fruits, vegetables, insects, eggs, pet food, and even garbage.
 Their nimble paws and problem-solving brains make them surprisingly good at opening latches, lifting lids, and climbing fences.

 They’re nocturnal, meaning most garden raids happen after dark, and they’re especially active in late summer and fall, when they’re fattening up for winter.